ujjwal3067/my-nvim-config/README.md

 - `<Space>q`: Save and Quit ( by default it maps to `:wq` instead of `:q!` to prevent quiting without saving)
 - `zz` : force quiting without saving
 - '<leader>nn' : activate neoclip ( clipboard  history ) ( can also be mapped to include register history ).
+- commenting
+    - '<leader>/'    : commenting in visual and normal mode
+    - 'gcb'          : block commenting in normal mode
+    - 'gb'           : block commenting in visual mode

 # Todo
 - [ ] Lsp config for rust, c , python , typescript, java ( ** ).